ihmeuw/covid-model-deaths/README.md

 After analysis is complete, run

 ```
-(covid-deaths-YYYY-MM-DD_HH-MM-SS) > ./cleanup.sh
+(covid-deaths-YYYY-MM-DD_HH-MM-SS) > ./cleanup.sh RUN_TYPE
 ```

-which will strip notebook outputs for easier versioning, and then commit any new changes to a production branch with a tag for the run.
+which will strip notebook outputs for easier versioning, and then commit any new changes to a production branch with a tag for the run. `RUN_TYPE` must be one of `prod`, `dev`, or `eng`.
+The first two are used for production and development runs, respectively, while the latter is for engineering updates.